d3b4g/leonids/_posts/enum.md

 -    Enumerating AD Trusts

 ##### Enumerating Domain

+##### Description
+In Active Directory terms, a domain is an area of a network organized by a single authentication database.
+In other words, an Active Directory domain is essentially a logical grouping of objects on a network.
+Domains are created so IT teams can establish administrative boundaries between different network entities.
+In Active Directory domains are controlled by a tool called the domain controller.

 - Get-NetDomain

 This command will give information about the current domain domain controller.